music contractor, composer/arranger, trombonist, director, concert presenter, producer, recording arts educator

 "Manson is a multi-dimensional musician.
 He expands the musical framework for the trombone and produces challenging sounds in the process.
 His thought processes run deep, resulting in music with stimulating and logically flowing characteristics built into brawny trombone execution." - Frank Rubolino, Cadence

 David directs the EMIT series of adventurous music at the Salvador Dali Museum and is former director of the Tampa Bay Composers' Forum (1995-2003).
-Through EMIT and the Composers Forum, David has presented over 400 concerts of adventurous music.
+Through EMIT and the Composers Forum, David has presented over 500 concerts of adventurous music and placed over $250,000 into the hands of local musicians.
 He was awarded the title of Distinguished Faculty at St. Petersburg College in 2015.

 He directs the Helios Jazz Orchestra, leads O Som Do Jazz and teaches jazz studies and Pro Tools courses in the MIRA (Music Industry/Recording Arts) program at St. Petersburg College.
 He is the founder and director of the annual St. Petersburg Jazz Festival, in its 14th season.